site museum dr mucker

 Nim Li Punit is an important archaeological zone located in the south of Belize.
 It is a modern name derived from the Kekchi/Q’eqchi Maya language meaning “Big Hat” after an image of a ruler depicted on a stela recovered from the site.
 Its original name has been tentatively deciphered as “Kawam”.

 The site is set upon the leveled summits of small hills within a tropical forest valley situated at the foothills of the Maya Mountains.
-It was established to exploit the areas natural resources and to take advantage of the extensive river trade network that existed in the region.
-It is situated 9 miles/15 kms northeast of, and was contemporaneous with, the Maya site of Lubaantun which was the main political/economic center in the region.
+It was established to exploit the area's natural resources and to take advantage of the extensive river trade network that existed in the region.
+It is situated 9 miles/15 km northeast of, and was contemporaneous with, the Maya site of Lubaantun which was the main political/economic center in the region.
 The population has been estimated between 5,000 to 7,000 individuals.

 The ruins are known for the significant number of stelae located therein, including the tallest stela in Belize and possibly second only to the monumental Stela E located at Quirigua, Guatemala.
 The second largest worked piece of jade found in Belize has also been recovered from one of the royal tombs discovered here.
 The site encompasses about 121 acres/48 hectares.
 A very nice museum has some of the stelae on display along with other artifacts from the site.

-Nim Li Punit is about 30 miles/50 kms from the town of Punta Gorda, capital of Toledo District.
+Nim Li Punit is about 30 miles/50 km from the town of Punta Gorda, capital of Toledo District.
 There is no single named highway that leads south from either Belize City or Belmopan, though most roads south lead eventually to the Southern Highway.
 Once on the Southern Highway proceed about 70 miles/112 kms towards Punta Gorda.
 Prior to arriving at the small settlement of Indian Creek, a turnoff to the northwest leads .5 mile/1 km to the site.

 HOURS: 8 A.M.-5 P.M, everyday